The Amazing Race 15: Critical response

 The Amazing Race 15 received mixed reviews.
 Jessica Shaw of Entertainment Weekly wrote "It wasn't the best race, but it wasn't the worst.
 I'm neither happy about the outcome nor angry.
 I guess all in all, it was pretty neat."
 Michael Hewitt of the Orange County Register wrote that the episodes during the mid-season were underwhelming but they picked up by the end of the season.
+Daron Aldridge of Box Office Prophets wrote "the season delivered in a big way and I will happily declare this my favorite season of The Amazing Race, a series that I haven't missed a single episode of in its 15 seasons."
 In 2016, this season was ranked 18th out of the first 27 seasons by the Rob Has a Podcast Amazing Race correspondents.
 In 2021, Val Barone of TheThings ranked this season as the show's 7th best season.
+In 2024, Rhenn Taguiam of Game Rant ranked this season 19th out of 36.